 “After four hours they opened the van door, and said ‘This is the camp, bye bye.’
 But it was the Lipa border.”

-After getting out of van the respondent said the two male officers actively pushing them back walked with them for two to three minutes to the border, then pointing the flashlight into Bosnia and laughing, saying this was their camp – presumably sarcastically meaning the Bosnian Lipa Migration Camp, more than 20 kilometers southeast of the site, also reportedly telling them to “Try again”.“This the first time.
+After getting out of van the respondent said the two male officers actively pushing them back walked with them for two to three minutes to the border, then pointed the flashlight into Bosnia, laughing, saying this was their camp – presumably sarcastically meaning the Bosnian Lipa Migration Camp, more than 20 kilometers southeast of the site, also reportedly telling them to “Try again”.“This the first time.
 Because before, the police behavior, their attitude was very rough.
 Five times, this is my sixth time.
 First time that they give us food, first time they give us back our money, first time they gave us back our mobile phones and everything.”

-On the way back into Bosnia, the respondent stressed that it was still raining, and that the earth at the pushback site as well as the large area of forest and fields they had to cross further on, was full of mud from the continuing rain, which he said they could barely walk through.
+On the way back into Bosnia, the respondent stressed that it was still raining, and that the ground at the pushback site as well as the large area of forest and fields they had to cross further on, was full of mud from the continuing rain, which he said they could barely walk through.

 “Just a lot of mud.
 It had rained too much, and the mud was so wet, we weren’t comfortable there, and it was really cold.
 [When asked about houses nearby] No, no houses for so far, we only reached a house one hour later.
 One hour later we saw a village with houses and everything else.”